Gever Tulley, Founder & Education Architect

 Amanda started teaching in Washington, D.C., where she coordinated elementary science programs and adapted national K-12 science curriculum for DC Public Schools.
 With a Master’s degree in education and a classroom track sparked by her time in Teach For America, she has experience in everything from pedagogical theory to arts-integration modules to emceeing statewide science fairs to raising tadpoles.
 Fully-trained in various national STEM movements, she is committed to finding and fostering passion in the sciences.
 She flew across the country with her dog, Apollo, to immerse herself in the emergent and experimental curriculum at Brightworks.
 When not building a classroom (figuratively and, since joining the team, quite literally), she spends her time drawing dinosaurs, pondering physics, and drinking a fair amount of coffee.

 Lindsay studied marine biology in Miami and counted fish in the Bering Sea and the Caribbean, meanwhile working with kids at all sorts of camps.
 She spent a year sailing tall ships down the eastern coast and the Virgin Islands and learned to explain parrot fish gender switching while half underwater with a snorkel in her mouth.
-She left tropical paradise to collaborate during two summers with SF Tinkering School and ended up as support staff for the Red, Orange, and Yellow Bands at Brightworks, as well as Tinkering School weekend workshop staff.
-She is really proud of the Claw Machine she got to build with tinkerers this summer!
+She left tropical paradise to collaborate during two summers with SF Tinkering School and ended up as support staff for the younger bands at Brightworks, as well as Tinkering School weekend workshop staff.
+She is really proud of the Claw Machine she got to build with tinkerers last summer!
 In her spare time she is learning how to screen print, taking a machining class, bakes awesome pies, and loves to dance.

 Joshua Rothhaas, Auxiliary Programs Coordinator

 Joshua has been working to create wonderful moments for kids for the past eight years.
-He helped create and shape after school tutoring programs in math and literacy for inner-city youth in Cleveland, created Madden Open Hearts camp’s first science curriculum, founded his own one-on-one child-care program called Science Sitter, and worked in music and theater programs in Chicago with the Old Town School of Folk Music.
+He is obsessed with creativity, risk taking, competency, craftsmanship and how people make amazing things.
+He helped create and shape after school tutoring programs in math and literacy for inner-city youth in Cleveland, created Madden Open Hearts Camp’s first science curriculum, founded his own one-on-one child-care program called Science Sitter, and worked in music and theater programs in Chicago with the Old Town School of Folk Music.
 He founded Tinkering School Chicago and was the first collaborator hired at Brightworks.
-He is currently the manager for Tinkering School San Francisco, Tinkering School overnight camps, and the after school and weekend tinkering programs hosted at Brightworks.
+He is currently the manager for Tinkering School and all of its programing, including the day camp, overnight camp, weekend workshops, and after school program.